Wei2624/Wei2624.github.io/_MachineLearning/bayes_vi.md

 (1) In the previous case, we introduced a latent variable to reduce the math complexity.
 However, in this case, the latent variable $\alpha$ has the interpretation, which is related to the observation noise.
 So this latent varibale has its own meaning.

 (2) In this case, we have w and $\alpha$ to learn.
-However, we make a compromise by learning a point estimate and a conditional posterior of $a\lpha$.
+However, we make a compromise by learning a point estimate and a conditional posterior of $\alpha$.
 It is hard for us to learn point estimates of two variables.
 Surly, you could have done the reverse.
 That is, you can learn a point estimate of $\alpha$ and a conditional posterior of w.

 ## Model V3